 Social networking internet sites provide facilities to chat and exchange information online.
-The online world is very different from the real one with the temptation to say and do things that would normally be said and done in face to face situations.
+The online world is very different from the real one, with the temptation to say and do things that would normally be said and done in face-to-face situations.

 - The use of social networking sites in school is not allowed and will be blocked or filtered. - Pupils are taught not to give out personal details of any kind that may identify themselves, other pupils, their school or location.
-This also includes photographs and videos. - Pupils and parents will be advised that the use of social network sites outside of school is inappropriate for primary school aged children. - Pupils are encouraged to only interact with known friends, family and staff over the internet and deny access to others. - Parents, pupils and staff are advised of the dangers of discussing pupils, staff or the school on social networking sites.
-The governors will consider taking legal action, where appropriate, to protect pupils and staff against cyber bullying and defamatory comments. - Pupils are taught how to use messaging with the virtual learning environment (Moodle) which is moderated by staff.
+This also includes photographs and videos. - Pupils and parents will be advised that the use of social network sites outside of school is inappropriate for primary school-aged children. - Pupils are encouraged to only interact with known friends, family and staff over the internet and deny access to others.

+• Parents, pupils and staff are advised of the dangers of discussing pupils, staff or the school on social networking sites.
+The Governors will consider taking legal action, where appropriate, to protect pupils and staff against cyber-bullying and defamatory comments.